 Tony Pearce is our Executive Chairman and a Director.
-Mr. Pearce was a co-founder of Purple Innovation, LLC.
+Mr. Pearce was a co-founder of Purple Innovation, LLC and is currently the Chief Executive Officer of Brilliant Science LLC, an early-stage direct-to-consumer health and wellness company.
 He led Purple's early entry into premium, direct-to-consumer products and built the company into one of the top eCommerce companies in the world.
 He served as the Co-CEO of Purple from its inception in 2010 as WonderGel, LLC through its meteoric launch in 2016, taking it public through a SPAC in February 2018.
 Together with his brother Terry Pearce, Mr. Pearce also served as Co-Director of Research & Development at Purple from 2016 to August 19, 2020, including during an 18-month period of time ending on January 29, 2019, when he was also voluntarily providing charitable service out of the country.
 Prior to founding Purple, Mr. Pearce was a manager of various technology companies owned by Mr. Pearce and his brother Terry Pearce, including EdiZONE, LLC, which focuses on developing advanced cushioning technology.
-From April 2020 until April 2021, he was the Chief Executive Officer of Brilliant Science LLC, an early-stage direct-to-consumer health and wellness company.
 Mr. Pearce holds a Bachelor of Science degree in Civil Engineering from Brigham Young University and a Master of Business Administration from the University of Phoenix.